 I suppose Evergreen or Unchained Melody.
 I hear those songs playing in my head during every romantic scene I write.

 Yes, they're both such romantic songs!
 What is the last book you read that you would recommend?

 I just finished Miracles Every Day by Maura Poston Zagrans.
 It was an incredible true story about faith and healing right here in my hometown, Cleveland, Ohio.

 What are you working on now?

-Thanks, Mary, for visiting with us and telling us about your novel.
-Readers, Mary has offered to give a copy of her novel to the winner of our drawing on Saturday, July 31.
-To enter, leave a comment for Mary, below.
+Thank you, Mary, for visiting with us and telling us about your novel.
+Readers, Mary has offered to give a signed copy of her book to the winner of our drawing on Thursday, February 23.
+To enter, leave a comment below in answer to Mary's question, above.
+"Please enter me" won't get you entered.
 Leave your email address, in case you win, like so: trish[at]trishperry[dot]com.